All Episodes

 There were upheavals in Egypt.

-All over the world there were weather anomalies and dramatic changes.
+All over the world, there were weather anomalies and dramatic changes.

-With the difference that it was characterized by a great deal of natural upheaval, which has not been true of our period so far, although there's been a fair amount of it, it hasn't been as dramatically aggressive affecting civilization as it was then.
+Although there's been a fair amount of it, it hasn't been as dramatically aggressive affecting civilization as it was then.

 We don't really know what the significance of this is now.

-That the presence of the comet will have any effect on Earth at all.
+There's no evidence that the presence of the comet will have any effect on Earth at all.

-It's going to be as Ivan spoke about earlier tonight, quite far away, 122 million miles, even farther away than the sun at its closest approach.
+It's going to be, as Ivan spoke about earlier tonight, quite far away, 122 million miles, even farther away than the sun, at its closest approach.

 So what could it possibly do?